Yebisu Garden Place Tower in Hot Summer

 Shooting towards the sun is problematic.
 It is hard to get the correct exposure.
 The cityscape will be in shadow, and the sky will be bright.

-You need to find a way to balance them.
+They need to be balanced.
 One way of doing that is with bracketing.
 Take an underexposed photo and another overexposed.
-Then using Lightroom or Photoshop, combine them.
+Use Lightroom or Photoshop to combine them.
 It works so well.
 YouTube has many good guides if you don’t know how to do it.
 Look for videos about “exposure bracketing.”

 If you struggle to get good photos in summer, I advise you to shoot with the sun behind you.
 That will keep your subject well-lit.
 The sky will look bluer too.